Skip to content

 Example ScaledObject with Healthcheck Configuration

-Following configuration instructs interceptor to respond to requests for www.my-app.com/healthz when scaled to 0:
+The following configuration instructs the interceptor to respond to requests for www.my-app.com/healthz when scaled to 0:

 apiVersion: keda.sh/v1alpha1